Kimjchi/french-idioms/README.md

 # French idioms

-French idioms is a javascript script that will display multiples french expression and their meaning.
+French idioms is a javascript script that will randomly create a message based on multiple french idioms.
 This project purpose is to showcase my javascript skills for a Codecademy course.

 ## Contributing